hfern/tf/docs/tips_tricks.rst

 Using a Debugger
 ================

-You pre-emptively launch your provider in a long-lived server mode by running ``terraform-provider-$providername --stable --dev`` in a terminal.
+To use a debugger, you must pre-emptively launch your provider in long-lived server mode by running ``terraform-provider-$providername --stable --dev`` in a terminal.
-This will start the provider, dump a ``export TF_REATTACH_PROVIDERS=...`` command, and wait for connections.
+This will start the provider, dump an ``export TF_REATTACH_PROVIDERS=...`` command, and wait for connections.

 In another terminal, you can paste and execute the ``export TF_REATTACH_PROVIDERS=...`` command to set up your environment.
 Then you can run ``tofu plan`` or ``terraform apply`` as usual.